St John on the Wall, Bristol

 Opening times:

-The upper church & the crypt are open by volunteers, Tuesday and Wednesday 11 - 2pm, Saturdays 11 - 4pm subject to volunteer availability.
+The upper church & the crypt are opened by volunteers, Wednesday 11 - 2pm, Saturdays 11 - 4pm subject to volunteer availability.

 • Overview